National Landmark Longitudinal Research

 Regardless of whether you are someone who is a full-time researcher, a parent, or someone with 22q11.2 Deletion Syndrome, you have knowledge and skills that we need.

 All of what we are planning involves some form of research and enquiry.
 To get to where we want to be in 1 year, 3 years, 5 years, and beyond, we need everyone’s input.

-Research can be fun and rewarding.
-So, whether you have a degree, are involved in marketing, a teacher, a psychologist, etc. consider getting involved.
+Research can be fun and rewarding!
+So, whether you have a degree, do marketing, are a teacher, a psychologist, etc. consider getting involved.

-There is just one requirement to getting involved . . . and that’s putting your hand in the air and saying that you’re “in”.
+There is just one requirement to getting involved: putting your hand in the air and saying that you’re “in”.

 So, when I say “we”, who am I talking about?

-Together with Anne Lawlor (22q Ireland), we have been chatting with various people who are happy to help us with the variety of studies that we are planning.
-We are exceptionally fortunate that some of the best researchers in Ireland will be part of the research programme.
+Together with Anne Lawlor, who heads 22q11 Ireland, we have been chatting with various people who are happy to help us with the variety of studies that we are planning.
+We are exceptionally fortunate that some of the best researchers in Ireland will be part of our research programme.

-Together with Anne Lawlor, Dr Aoife O’Brien, Dr Lucie Corcoran, and Dr Kate Carr-Fanning, I will be helping to coordinate this landmark national longitudinal research into all aspects of 22q11.2 Deletion Syndrome.
+In combination with Anne Lawlor, Dr. Aoife O’Brien, Dr. Lucie Corcoran, and Dr. Kate Carr-Fanning, I will be helping to coordinate this landmark national longitudinal research into all aspects of 22q11.2 Deletion Syndrome.

 Some of those involved, and sample research issues, include: